Bob Nastanovich: Career

 Nastanovich also played on several Silver Jews records.
 He has tour managed Stephen Malkmus and the Jicks, the Frogs, Huggy Bear, Fila Brazillia (road crew) and Silver Jews.
 In addition, he has played on recordings by Palace Brothers, Tall Dwarfs and Pale Horse Riders.
 Nastanovich is also a sometime member of the improvising post-rock-ish band Misshapen Lodge, formed in Hull on one of his visits to the city.

 He rejoined Pavement for their worldwide reunion tours in 2010 and 2022-25.

 He co-hosted The 3 Songs Podcast with Mike Hogan and ran Brokers Tip Records.

 Other activities

 After Pavement's split, he served as jockey agent for Greta Kuntzweiler and Joe Johnson.
 He also wrote for Daily Racing Form and was a chart caller for Equibase Inc.

 Personal life

 By visiting Epsom Race Course on August 27, 2012, Nastanovich, celebrating his 45th birthday, became the first known American citizen to attend horse racing fixtures at all 60 British race courses.

-As of 2025, Nastanovich works for Thoro-Graph Inc and is a pundit on Horse Racing Radio Network.
+As of 2025, Nastanovich works for Thoro-Graph Inc, is a pundit on Horse Racing Radio Network and is a writer for Thorougbred Daily News.
 He breeds and owns race horses based in England, California and Arkansas.
 Nastanovich is divorced.
 Until 2024, Nastanovich owned and operated the record label Brokers Tip Records.